sam-paech/slop-forensics/README.md

 ```
 - **Description**: Prompts each listed model for ~100 outputs.
 - **Output**: `.jsonl` files in `results/datasets`, named like `generated_x-ai__grok-3-mini-beta.jsonl`, etc.
+- **Tip**: By default we are producing creative writing outputs.
+If you want to profile slop for a different use case, you can change the dataset and prompts in `slop_forensics/config.py`.

 ### 2. Analyze Outputs & Profile Slop